 Do not stop taking this medicine without talking to your doctor or nurse.
 When no longer needed, this medicine should be stopped gradually with the help of your doctor.
-If it is stopped too quickly or the dose reduced too much, you can have withdrawal symptoms such as restlessness, irritability, anxiety, runny nose, watering eyes, yawning, sweating, chills, gooseflesh, aches, nausea, vomiting, poor appetite, high blood pressure, fast heartbeat, and fast breathing.
+If it is stopped too quickly or the dose reduced too much, you can have withdrawal symptoms such as restlessness, irritability, anxiety, runny nose, watering eyes, yawning, sweating, chills, gooseflesh, aches, nausea, vomiting, poor appetite, diarrhea, high blood pressure, fast heartbeat, and fast breathing.

 This drug is a controlled substance, and may be habit forming.
 Do not allow others to take your medicine.
 A person who has taken fentanyl for some time often needs large doses for pain relief, while the same amount could quickly kill someone else.